We provide expert advice, practical support and campaign for single parents

-If you receive jobseeker’s allowance you might also claim the following benefits: You may also claim some of these benefits even if you do not get job seekers allowance.
+If you receive jobseeker’s allowance you might also claim the following benefits.
+You can claim some of these benefits even if you don't get jobseeker's allowance.

 Claim if you get income-based jobseeker’s allowance, or child tax credit but not working tax credit and have a household income below £16,190 a year.
 Some income, such as child maintenance, is not counted.